An easy out-and-back. One hour up. One hour down. (Watch out for rattlesnakes, though!)

 This is the shadow of Overlook Mountain cast onto the Burroughs Range just after dawn.
-At 16 miles long, I think it’s the longest shadow I’ve ever seen.
+At 16 miles long, I think it’s the longest shadow I’ve seen.

 After Dawn, The Light Changes Again

-The morning violet hour is short.
-Very soon the sky and colors start to wash out.
+The morning violet hour is very short.
+Soon, the sky and colors start to wash out.

 But there’s still plenty to see…

 The town of Woodstock is visible below, marked by the spire of a church…

 One of the great benefits of sunrise hikes: I got to spend an hour in the fire tower, completely alone and undisturbed at the very best time of day — and this was on a Saturday morning at one of the busiest sites in the Catskills!

 There is one last stop before you descend.
 For me, this was an unexpected treat.